jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 (3) In exercising the powers of NZQA, the Vice-Chancellors Committee— (a) must apply the relevant rules made under section 452:
   (b) may charge fees to a university for the grant of any approval or accreditation:
-  (c) may list or arrange for the listing of qualifications offered by universities on the Qualifications Framework:
+  (c) may list or arrange for the listing of qualifications offered by universities on the Qualifications and Credentials Framework:
-  (d) may correct any errors or omissions in the listing of qualifications on the Qualifications Framework.
+  (d) may correct any errors or omissions in the listing of qualifications on the Qualifications and Credentials Framework.
 (4) To avoid doubt, this section does not limit NZQA’s power to delegate its functions or powers under the Crown Entities Act 2004.

 **Granting of awards**